 - Designed to fit sites with a small or unusual footprint

-- Scalable to accommodate a growing population of up to 10,000 population equivalent (PE)
+- Scalable to accommodate a growing population

 - Transportable asset during site modification

 - Can redeploy elsewhere if an existing installation becomes redundant before the end of its life